kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **hsts:** Enables or disables the header HSTS in servers running SSL.
-HTTP Strict Transport Security (often abbreviated as HSTS) is a security feature (HTTP header) that tell browsers that it should only be communicated with using HTTPS, instead of using HTTP. https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security
+HTTP Strict Transport Security (often abbreviated as HSTS) is a security feature (HTTP header) that tell browsers that it should only be communicated with using HTTPS, instead of using HTTP.
+It provides protection against protocol downgrade attacks and cookie theft. https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security https://blog.qualys.com/securitylabs/2016/03/28/the-importance-of-a-proper-http-strict-transport-security-implementation-on-your-web-server

-*Why HSTS is important?*

-HSTS provides protection against a wide array of attacks allowing only TLS connections avoiding insecure or mixed content from a site using HTTPS https://blog.qualys.com/securitylabs/2016/03/28/the-importance-of-a-proper-http-strict-transport-security-implementation-on-your-web-server